You are here

 - How do I apply?

 Inquiries for a Ministerial Excellence Fund grant are available online at https://www.rmselca.org/lilly-MEF-initial-inquiry.
-Once you submit an inquiry, you will be contacted by the Associate Project Director, and assigned a Fiscal Wellness Advocate to walk you through the application process.
+Once you submit a grant inquiry, you will be contacted by the Associate Program Director for the Ministerial Excellence Fund, and assigned a Fiscal Wellness Advocate to walk you through the application process.
 You will talk about the need and develop a way to address the financial challenge.

 - What types of debt qualify for a grant?

-The MEF grants are designed to provide assistance with education debt, medical debt, credit card debt, lack of continuing education funds, and insufficient retirement savings.
-In addition, applications will be considered for other emergency needs that present obstacles to ministry.
+The Ministerial Excellence Fund grants are designed to provide assistance with education debt and medical debt.
+In addition, applications will be considered for other dire emergency needs that present obstacles to ministry.

 - How much grant support is available to me?

-MEF grants are dollar-for-dollar (1 to 1) matching grants, up to $2,000 for the total grant award per year.
-Debt from education may qualify for a greater match (up to 2.5 to 1), depending on the circumstances, including total household income and debt, amount of seminary debt, and size of the congregation’s budget.
-A total education grant award can be up to $5,000 and awarded only once during the 3-year grant period.
-As an incentive, an applicant/congregation/ministry raising up to $1,000 as a contribution to MEF can receive a match up to $1,000, which can increase the amount of some types of grant awards by up to $2,000.
-Emergency debt relief grants at not matching grants and total award is up to $1,000.
+An education debt grant award can be up to $5,000.
+A medical debt grant award can be up to $2,000.
+As an incentive, an applicant partnering with their congregation to raise up to $1,000 as a contribution to MEF can receive a match up to $1,000, which can increase the amount of some types of grant awards by up to $2,000.
+Emergency grants at not matching grants and the award is up to $1,000.

 - What commitment is expected on my part?

 Just as the Lilly Endowment offered their grant as seed money so that new life and ways of serving might grow, so the grant is offered to you as seed money for your life and ministry to grow.
-You will be expected to participate in educational support, which your Fiscal Wellness Advocate will help you choose.
-You are expected to report about the impact the grant has made on your wellness as a rostered minister.
+You will be expected to participate in educational programs, which your Fiscal Wellness Advocate will help you choose.
+You are expected to report about the impact the grant has made on your wellness as a rostered minister or candidate.